mbretter/go-mongodb-queue/README.md

 ## Subscribe

-Any handler/application can subscribe to a certain topic.
-However, there can only be one handler for a certain topic otherwise, you will run into race conditions.
+Any handler/application can subscribe to a certain topic, the callback function receives a copy of the task.

+After processing the task you have to `Ack` it, or mark it as `Err`.

 Here is a small snippet which demonstrates the usage of subscribe using goroutines.
 ```go